linnarsson-lab/loom-viewer/README.md

 The first time you run `loom`, a `loom-datasets` folder will be created in your home folder.
 You can also explicitly point the `loom` tool to a different path with the following flag: `--dataset-path <your path here>`

 By default, the `loom-datasets` folder is where the `loom-viewer` server looks for Loom files.
 The root of `loom-datasets` is reserved for folders (everything else will be ignored), which represent individual projects.
-The loom files are then stored in the project folders:
+The Loom files are then stored in the project folders:

 ```bash
 loom-datasets/